 - Confirm endpoint protection is active and monitored

-Document and prepare
+Week 3: document and prepare

 - Create or update basic security policies